microsoft/yardl/docs/matlab/language.md

 ## Records

 Records have fields and, optionally, [computed fields](#computed-fields).
-In generated Matlab code, they map to class definitions.
+In generated MATLAB code, they map to class definitions.

 Fields have a name and can be of any primitive or compound type.
 For example: